Monday, September 01, 2025

 1 row in set (0.01 sec)

 I suspect the situation may be different with a large set of inputs.
+Let's take a closer look at this subject later.

 Postgres Execution Plans: IN list vs. Array